iainctduncan/scheme-for-pd/README.md

 Scheme for Pd (s4pd) is an open-source external for live-coding and scripting Pd with an embedded s7 Scheme Lisp interpreter.
 It is a port of most of Scheme for Max by the same author, and enables most Scheme code to be run on either.
+As of 0.1 beta, there are binaries up for Mac and Windows.
+It will be published to Deken once I know Windows users are having success with the binaries.

 ## Features in 0.1
 * Run code from files, and hot reload files